5 small upgrades that pay off big time when you sell

 Upgrading outdated hardware in your home with fresh handles, faucets, shower heads and knobs can instantly modernize a space and give your home the boost it needs.

 Another great way to sprinkle upgrades throughout your home is to add modern light fixtures.
-Create a glowing ambiance in every room with upgraded, inexpensive lights options such as vintage inspired Edison-style bulbs, sculptural chandeliers, rustic farmhouse lighting, and geometric designs.
+Create a glowing ambiance in every room with upgraded, inexpensive lights options.